percona/xtradb-cluster-tutorial/doc/00-Tutorial-Process.rst

 The basic steps are as follows:

 #.
-Setup your environment (see below)
+Setup your environment (see ``00-Setup-Quick`` document)
 #.
 Familiarize yourself with how to use vagrant (i.e., ssh to nodes, etc.)
 #.
 Pick a module and work through it.
-Typically it's best to start with the ``01-Progressive Setup`` module, but generally you can work through any module in any order
+Typically it's best to start with the ``01-Progressive Setup`` module, but generally you can work through any module in any order.
 #.
 After you finish each module, be sure to shutdown any test processes you may have running, and you may want to run ``vagrant provision`` again to restore the cluster back to original working order.